astropy/astropy/docs/table/table_and_dataframes.rst

 Lossless representation of FITS and VOTable data via metadata
 -------------------------------------------------------------

-The `astropy.table` package is designed to provide lossless representation of FITS and VOTable data.
+The `astropy.table` package strives to provide lossless representation of FITS and VOTable data.
 This means that when you read a FITS or VOTable file into a table and then write it back out, the data will be effectively identical.
 This is made possible by robust support for table and column metadata which allows storing and propagating common